ludwig-ai/ludwig-docs/docs/user_guide/hyperopt.md

 ```

 The `.` parameter defines the nested hyperopt parameter with two choices.
 These will be sampled and
-used to update the Ludwig config for each trial based on which of the two choices are sampled.
+used to update the Ludwig config for each trial based on which of the two choices is picked.

 This config above will create hyperopt samples that look like the following: